PAGER: Progressive Attribute-Guided Extendable Robust Image Generation: Experiments

 \subsection{Discussion}

-Based on the above experimental results, we can draw the following conclusions. \begin{itemize} \item \textbf{Quality image generation.} The FID scores of \method{} are comparable with state-of-the-art DL-based image generation techniques on common datasets.
+Based on the above experimental results, we can draw the following conclusions. \begin{itemize} \item \textbf{Quality image generation.} The FID scores of \method{} are comparable with those of prior DL-based image generation techniques on common datasets.
 This indicates that \method{} can generate images of similar quality to prior art. \item \textbf{Efficient training.} \method{} can be trained in a fraction of the time required by DL-based techniques.
 For example, our MNIST generative model is trained in 4 minutes on a personal computer's CPU while the fastest prior work demands 25-minute training time on an industrial GPU.
 The efficiency of \method{} is achieved by the development of a non-iterative training scheme.
 CPU-based efficient training implies smaller energy consumption and carbon footprint than GPU-based DL methods.
 This is a major advantage of \method{}. \item \textbf{Robustness to training sample size.} \method{} can still yield images of reasonable quality even when the number of training samples is drastically reduced.
-For example, in Fig.~\ref{fig:training} we show that the number of training samples can be reduced from 100K to 5K with only a negligible drop in the generated image quality for the CelebA dataset. \end{itemize}
+For example, in Fig.~\ref{fig:training} we show that the number of training samples can be reduced from 100K to 5K with only a negligible drop in the generated image quality for the CelebA dataset. \item \textbf{Improvements over prior SSL-based generative model - GenHop.} While \method{} is the second SSL-based generative model, it is worthwhile to review its improvements over the prior SSL-based generative model known as GenHop \cite{lei2022genhop}.
+First, the great majority of CelebA generated samples by GenHop suffer from over-smoothing which blurs details and even fades out the facial components in many samples as shown in Fig. \ref{fig:CelebaComparisonGenhop}.
+This is because GenHop heavily relies on LLE which has a smoothing effect and limits synthesis diversity.
+On the other hand, \method{} generates diverse samples with visible facial components.
+Note that \method{} only uses LLE to add residuals to already generated samples.
+It serves as a sharpening technique and does not affect synthesis diversity.
+Second, GenHop limits the resolution of generated samples to $32\times 32$.
+This prevents GenHop to be extendable to high-resolution image generation or other generative applications like super-resolution.
+Third, GenHop takes longer time that \method{} to train and it is not implemented for GPU training.
+Fourth, GenHop only conducts unconditional image generation while \method{} has further applications such as attribute-guided image generation and super-resolution. \end{itemize}